pacificblaster1708/6D-Pose-Estimation-Proposal/README.md

 **Pipeline**

-Using the [LiheYoung/depth-anything-Large-hf](https://huggingface.co/LiheYoung/depth-anything-large-hf) model a depth image is generated from RGB image.
+Using the [LiheYoung/depth-anything-Large-hf](https://huggingface.co/LiheYoung/depth-anything-large-hf) or [intel-isl/MiDaS](https://pytorch.org/hub/intelisl_midas_v2/) models a depth image is generated from RGB image.

 Then Open3d Library is used to filter and create the point cloud.